"A-ha! A place of learning and culture!"

 Live Action Television

 - Professor Digory Kirke in C.S.
 Lewis' Chronicles of Narnia novels fits like a glove.
 He slightly resembles an Absent-Minded Professor at first glance, but this is probably just a thin layer of Obfuscating Stupidity.
 In any case, he is gracious enough to allow the Pevensie children to stay in his home, and dispenses sensible, mature advice based on keen and sound observations about human nature.
+It helps that he's already been to Narnia himself.

 - Roald Dahl's Matilda is a genuinely sweet-natured kid, and never thinks of herself as superior for her brains.
 If she's asked anything intellectual, she will respond in a polite fashion.
 She really only dislikes people who are annoying or rude to her.
 The book carefully emphasizes this.